-Elgin Community College’s dental assisting program is comprised of three certificates completed in three semesters, each of which prepares you for an active role in dentistry through classroom, laboratory, and hands-on experiences in modern, high-tech facilities where highly experienced dental professionals teach and supervise all on- and off-campus activities.
+Elgin Community College’s dental assisting program comprises three certificates completed in three semesters, each of which prepares you for an active role in dentistry through classroom, laboratory, and hands-on experiences in modern, high-tech facilities.
+While there, highly experienced dental professionals teach and supervise all on- and off-campus activities.

 Dental Office Aide

-ECC's dental office aide program is the first of three dental assisting semesters.
-It can be taken alone, culminating in a Basic Vocational Specialist certificate, or the coursework can be integrated within the clinical dental assisting certificate program.
-These first semester courses establish a strong foundation for dental assistants including dental anatomy, aseptic techniques, materials and chairside assisting.
-These courses may also be of interest to students who wish to learn more about other careers in dentistry.
+The first of three dental assisting semesters.
+Dental Office Aide can be taken alone, culminating in a Basic Vocational Specialist certificate, or the coursework can be integrated within the clinical dental assisting certificate program.
+These first-semester courses establish a strong foundation for dental assistants, including dental anatomy, aseptic techniques, materials, and chairside assisting.
+These courses may also interest students who wish to learn more about other careers in dentistry.

 Preclinical Dental Assisting

-ECC’s preclinical dental assisting program is the second of three dental assisting semesters.
-It can be taken after the completion of first semester, culminating in a Basic Vocational Specialist certificate, or the coursework can be integrated within the clinical dental assisting certificate program.
-Preclinical dental assisting builds on the dental office aide certificate by continuing your education with advanced courses in chairside assisting and dental materials, as well as additional courses in dental radiography as well as dental records and communication.
-Preclinical dental assisting is the pre-requisite to Vocational Specialist certificate in clinical dental assisting.
+The second of three dental assisting semesters.
+Preclinical Dental Assisting can be taken after completing the first semester, culminating in a Basic Vocational Specialist certificate, or the coursework can be integrated within the clinical dental assisting certificate program.
+Preclinical dental assistant students build on the dental office aide certificate by continuing their education with advanced courses in chairside assisting, dental materials, and additional courses in dental radiography and dental records and communication.
+Preclinical dental assisting is the prerequisite to a Vocational Specialist certificate in clinical dental assisting.

 Clinical Dental Assisting

 The third and final semester of the Vocational Specialist certificate in clinical dental assisting focuses on hands-on practical experience gained through placement in an Elgin-area general practice and specialty dental office.
 Students acquire 336 clinical hours during this semester to complete the program.
-During or after this semester, you are able to take the Dental Assisting National Board (DANB) examination to become a certified dental assistant (CDA).
+During or after this semester, you can take the Dental Assisting National Board (DANB) examination, the nationally recognized certification organization for dental assistants, and become a certified dental assistant (CDA).
 This certification is recognized throughout the country as a high level of professional competence.